 On the enrollment certification, resident training should be identified as "res".
-Hybrid course (combination of resident and online training) should also be identified as "res."
-These should be added together and placed in "res".
+Courses that include a traditional classroom component as well as online training are commonly known as "hybrid" courses.
+If your school's approval includes distance learning, "hybrid" courses with a qualifying combination of resident and online training should be reported as "res."
+See When To Certify Courses As "In-Residence" On VA Enrollment Certifications for those conditions.
+These should be added together and placed in the "res" field.